-It meant that you did not have to read Glaswegian shorthand to understand the point his manager Sir Alex Ferguson was making even in the first rush of euphoria yesterday.
+It meant that you did not have to read Glaswegian shorthand to understand the point his manager Sir Alex Ferguson was making even in the first rush of euphoria over United's dismissal of FA Cup holders and Premier League pace-setters City.
 Before welcoming a "magnificent" contribution from Rooney, Ferguson revealed that he had in the last few days presented to his player the spectre of Paul Gascoigne.

-The subtext could hardly have been more explicit.
+The sub-text could hardly have been more explicit had it been daubed by a graffiti artist rather than an ultimately hard-headed football man.
 On the field Gascoigne was so often the kind of dream Rooney was when he illuminated the drizzle of east Manchester.
 Off it, he became impossible to work with – even for a man as sympathetic to the pressures on a football celebrity as former England manager Terry Venables – and a permanent magnet for distracting attention.

-No, there was not a fatted calf for the prodigal son in his latest glory – only the acknowledgement of the quality of what everyone had seen and the clear implication that it will take more than sporadic brilliance to restore to rude health a seriously damaged relationship with his manager, one which is almost certainly the most important he is ever likely to have as a professional.
+No, there was not a fatted calf for the prodigal son in the moment of his latest glory – only the inevitable acknowledgement of the quality of what everyone had seen and the clear implication that it will take more than sporadic brilliance to restore to rude health a seriously damaged relationship with his manager, one which happens to be almost certainly the most important he is ever likely to have as a professional.

-When Rooney is as good as he was against City you have to head off to somewhere like Barcelona or Madrid to see better, but when he is bad, as he was against Newcastle last week, you have an equally long journey to see worse.
+When Rooney is as good as he was against City of course you have to head off to somewhere like Barcelona or Madrid to see better but when he is bad, as he was against Newcastle last week, you have an equally arduous journey to see worse.

-If Ferguson was less exultant than he might have been yesterday, it was possibly because of his sense that the disruption caused by Rooney's behaviour since his Boxing Day night celebration had contributed to some considerable extent to the loss of six points at a crucial point in the title race.
-The Cup win was hugely welcome, no doubt, but did it clear away all the other collateral damage?
-Ferguson would surely have been a little rash, even complacent, to say that.
+If Ferguson was less exultant than he might have been yesterday after a huge lifting of immediate pressure, it was quite possibly because of his sense that the disruption caused by Rooney's behaviour since his Boxing Day night celebration had contributed to some considerable extent to the loss of six points at a crucial point in the title race.
+The Cup victory was hugely welcome, no doubt, but did it clear away all the other collateral damage?
+Ferguson would surely have been a little rash, and even complacent, to say that.